flingengine/FlingEngine/README.md

 To get started just run `Init.bat` on Windows and it will clone all external SDKs and compile the ones that are necessary.
 If you are using Visual Studio then you project files will be in the `build` folder, and you can start editing!

+## Shaders
+As of right now (7/7/2019) the shaders are relative paths to the engine, make sure that you copy the `FlingEngine/Shaders` folder to the directory of your executable!